Malaysia is one of the most fascinating countries in the region with a rich diversity of cultures, scenery and resort variety.

-KL and the southern part of the peninsula can be affected by mid summer smog coming up from the Indonesian islands further south.
+KL and the southern part of the peninsula up to Langkawi can be occasionally affected by mid-summer forest fire smog coming up from the Indonesian islands further south.

-The island of Langkawi is more rural and considerably quieter, much less commercial, with super beaches at their most popular in our winter and early spring months.
-Just a handful of hotels and limited restaurant choice / nightlife outside of the resorts.
+The island of Langkawi is more rural and considerably quieter.
+Much less commercial, with super beaches at their most popular in our winter and early spring / late autumn months.
+Just a handful of hotels and limited restaurant choice / night-life outside of the resorts.

-The peninsula east coast has an even more traditional Malay style, reserved with the main attraction being in the glorious beaches and the totally authentic small villages.
-This is also the location of Tioman, positioned just off the south east coast, a small island that has a real escapist appeal.
-This side of the peninsula is at its best April though to October, November to March can see heavy Monsoon rain and high sea swells.
+The peninsula east coast has an even more traditional Malay style, reserved with the main attraction, the glorious beaches and the totally authentic small villages.
+This is also the location of Tioman, positioned just off the south-east coast, a small island that has a real escapist appeal.
+This side of the peninsula is at its best April through to October.
+November to March can see heavy Monsoon rain and high sea swells.

-For those in search of rolling hills and planter colonial influenced hotels, try the Cameron Highlands, located roughly half way between KL and Penang and easy to incorporate into a touring itinerary.
-Another option would be Eco extreme tropical jungle experience of Taman Negara, located just a couple of hours drive north of KL.
+For those in search of rolling hills and planter colonial influenced hotels, try the Cameron Highlands, located roughly halfway between KL and Penang.
+Very easy to incorporate into a touring itinerary.
+Another option would be the eco-extreme tropical jungle experience of Taman Negara, located just a couple of hours drive north of KL.

 Sabah & Sarawak

 Penang is highly developed, especially around the main beach area of Batu Ferringhi.
-The sea channel just off the island is one of the busiest in the world – this can be evident in the water quality at times!
-If nightlife and shopping are a priority, head for KL and Penang, although keep in mind Malaysia is more openly and proudly conservative than some of its neighbours.
-As with of this area, regional arrivals, and in particular those from mainland China, now tend to dominate and this will be both noticeable and audible.
-Also in KL and in particular the mid summer months, the city takes on a more Arabic tone.
+The sea channel just off the island is one of the busiest in the world.
+This can be evident in the water quality at times!
+If nightlife and shopping are a priority, head for KL and Penang, although keep in mind Malaysia is more openly and rather proudly conservative than some of its neighbours.